coupergateway/couper-examples/configuration-files/README.md

 # Configuration files

-Couper gets configured by a [configuration-file](https://github.com/avenga/couper/tree/master/docs#configuration-file) and with the [latest 1.9 release](https://github.com/avenga/couper/releases/latest) Couper has an option to handle multiple
-configuration-files: the configuration-directory.
-This directory can be passed as an argument along with a configuration-file or as standalone argument.
+Couper gets configured by a [configuration file](https://github.com/avenga/couper/tree/master/docs#configuration-file) and as of the [1.9 release](https://github.com/avenga/couper/releases/tag/v1.9.0) Couper has an option to handle multiple configuration files: the configuration directory.
+This directory can be passed as an argument along with a configuration file or as standalone argument.

 This enables you to split up a Couper configuration by content or even by environment.
 This is solved by [merging](https://github.com/avenga/couper/blob/master/docs/MERGE.md) the top-level